 HOW LONG WOULD IT TAKE?

-It depends on the rider and the external conditions, but for 3.500km/+50.000m the fastest rider could need around 9 days.
+It depends on the rider and the external conditions, but the fastest rider could need around 8 days.

-Following the bikepacking races tradition, there is no price for the winner: the fastest rider wins nothing but the honor of being first.
+Following the bikepacking events tradition, there is no price for the first finisher: the fastest rider wins nothing but the honour of being first.

 CAN MY FAMILY OR FRIENDS CHEER ME EN-ROUTE?

-Family members and friends are warmly welcome to Transibérica Ultracycling Race, but they must do so only at the Start, Finish or the Checkpoints.
+Family members and friends are warmly welcome to Transiberica, but they must do so only at the Start, Finish or the Checkpoints.

 WHAT IF I GET LOST?

 Ask local people, use your GPS device or find the route with your mobile…but don’t call home or any base-camp.
 This is self-sufficiency, use your own power and resources to find the right way.